termd/termd/README.md

 ### Todo

+- telnet crlf mode
+- see to use IntStream or not
 - handle % stuff in parser
 - ^X
 - foobar@ for any foobar, not only boolean and treat it as a removal